psmanideep/weatherAppNew/README.md

 <li><a href="https://angular.io/guide/testing">Karma</a></li>

 ## Architecture
 The app uses MVW architecture to have a bidirectional flow of data, separation of concern, testability, and a lot more.
-And the NgRx store is designed based on entity features i.e. app can be optimized based on requirements
+And the NgRx store is designed based on entity features i.e. store can be optimized based on requirements, currently implemented for current weatherdata of a city.
 <pre>
 <ul>
   <li><b>Components</b></li>